mathspp/mathspp/pages/04.about/github/_personal-repositories/features.en.md

 # Personal repositories <i class="fas fa-medal"></i>

 These projects that follow were created by me from scratch and I wrote all the code for most of them.
+Don't worry, I can also [work with other people][tw]!

 Be sure to star your favourite repos and to follow me on GitHub!

+[tw]: #contributions